home-assistant/home-assistant.io/source/_integrations/octoprint.markdown

 ## Camera

-The OctoPrint integration provides a camera feed if one is configured in octoprint.
+The OctoPrint integration provides a camera feed if one is configured in OctoPrint.

 ## Buttons